 Do employers need to notify the employee?

 Yes.
-Employers should provide neutral, factual notice that a garnishment has been received and implemented, without offering legal advice.
+Employers should send a neutral, factual notice confirming they received and implemented the garnishment, without offering legal advice.

 When should an employer stop a garnishment?